Bavette Steak that's pan seared on the stovetop is tender, juicy and takes minutes to cook. Easy recipe with impressive results.

 Tip: Allow the cooked meat to sit for about 5 minutes before slicing so the juices have a chance to redistribute.

-Here are some ideas to round out an amazing steak dinner:
+Here are some easy ideas to round out a dinner featuring bavette steak:

 - Crispy Roasted Green Beans - make these in the air fryer or oven.